bcgov/public-cloud-techdocs/docs/azure/support/enterprise-support.md

 Once your Project Set has been provisioned, each Azure Subscription will be enrolled in the Azure Unified Support plan.
 There is a delay of approximately **2 weeks** for the Azure Unified Support plan to be activated.

-> **Note:** If you use a third-party vendor's landing zone in Azure, you can't use the B.C. government's Unified Enterprise support plan for applications hosted in the vendor's landing zone.
+!!! info
->
+    If you use a third-party vendor's landing zone in Azure, you can't use the B.C. government's Unified Enterprise support plan for applications hosted in the vendor's landing zone.

-> Ministry teams working in the OCIO-managed landing zone in Azure can currently access the Unified Enterprise support services for free.
+    Ministry teams working in the OCIO-managed landing zone in Azure can currently access the Unified Enterprise support services for free.

 You can view the full list of services available to the ministries under the [Unified Enterprise support plan](https://www.microsoft.com/en-IN/microsoft-unified/plan-details){:data-proofer-ignore}.